 The New Toyota Tonneau cover has a trifold design, which can be easily secured or removed from the vehicle.
 Thermoplastic polyolefins are injection molded to form the upper and lower panel of this design.
-Injection molding was the choice to get consistent thin wall and dimensional stability.
-Further these panels are trimmed for additional weight savings.
-Aluminum bars, “T” nuts and nut plates are placed on the panels for required strength.
-All three panels have more weld area on the right and left side to prevent the use of a crow bar to pick up or pry open the assembly and provides security from theft.
+Injection molding was the choice to get a consistent thin wall and dimensional stability.
+Further, these panels are trimmed for additional weight savings.
+Aluminum bars, “T” nuts, and nut plates are placed on the panels for required strength.
+All three panels have more weld area on the right and left side to prevent the use of a crowbar to pick up or pry open the assembly and provides security from theft.

 Two versions of the assemblies were designed one for a short bed truck and another for a long bed truck.
 Dukane built three panels per version which means six vibration tools to weld the six individual parts.
 Dukane’s customer, Nyloncraft, welds these parts in batches.
 The quick tool change feature of Dukane’s Vibration Welders allows Nyloncraft to weld all the three panels of the bed cover using the same welder.
 Tools are typically changed in less than ½ an hour, much less than the changing of the mold tools.

 The Inductive part sensing capabilities of Dukane’s Vibration Welders are used to make sure that all-aluminum bars, “T” nuts and nut plates are placed securely before welding the upper and lower parts.
 Dukane’s proprietary HMI software is programmed to look for up to 15 parts before welding the upper and lower molds of the cover panels.
 There are somewhere between 55 and 70 square inches of weld area on each assembly.
 Some panels are larger so they are closer to the 70 square inches of weld.